dk14/wolfram-mega/docs/dsl.md

 })
 ```

-> Since blockchain cannot gurantee receiving payments after deal is settled (Bob simply might not have funds in the future), alice takes deposit unconditionally (at maturity date.)
+> Since blockchain cannot gurantee receiving payments after deal is settled (Bob simply might not have funds in the future), alice takes deposit unconditionally (at maturity date).

 Then there is a separate "pay loan back" deal: